Kazimir Malevich: Last Futurist Exhibition 0,10 (1915)

+The Black Square

-Malevich exhibited his first Black Square, now at the Tretyakov Gallery in Moscow, at the Last Futurist Exhibition 0,10 in Petrograd (Saint Petersburg) in 1915.
-A black square placed against the sun appeared for the first time in the 1913 scenic designs for the Futurist opera Victory over the Sun.
+Malevich exhibited his first Black Square, now at the Tretyakov Gallery in Moscow, in Petrograd in 1915.
 The second Black Square was painted around 1923.
 Some believe that the third Black Square (also at the Tretyakov Gallery) was painted in 1929 for Malevich's solo exhibition, because of the poor condition of the 1915 square.
 One more Black Square, the smallest and probably the last, may have been intended as a diptych together with the Red Square (though of smaller size) for the exhibition Artists of the RSFSR: 15 Years, held in Leningrad (1932).
 The two squares, Black and Red, were the centerpiece of the show.
 This last square, despite the author's note 1913 on the reverse, is believed to have been created in the late twenties or early thirties, for there are no earlier mentions of it.

 While Malevich's ideas and theories behind Suprematism were grounded in a belief in the spiritual and transformative power of art, he saw Suprematism as a way to access a higher, more pure realm of artistic expression and to tap into the spiritual through abstraction.
 Thus, the overarching philosophy of Suprematism expressed in various manifestos would be that he "transformed himself in the zero of form and dragged himself out of the rubbish-heap of illusion and the pit of naturalism.
 He destroyed the ring of the horizon and escaped from the circle of objects, moving from the horizon-ring to the circle of spirit".

 Malevich's student Anna Leporskaya observed that Malevich "neither knew nor understood what the black square contained.
 He thought it so important an event in his creation that for a whole week he was unable to eat, drink or sleep".
 In 1918, Malevich decorated a play, Mystery-Bouffe, by Vladimir Mayakovskiy produced by Vsevolod Meyerhold.
 He was interested in aerial photography and aviation, which led him to abstractions inspired by or derived from aerial landscapes.